roadmanstinian/cscscardtest/README.md

 over 50minutes then you can apply for CSCS card

 I made this because it is another tool to get a perfect grade.
-As someone diagnosed with dyslexia I have well practised in using unconvential methods to memorise information for exams.
+As someone diagnosed with dyslexia I am well practised in using unconvential methods to memorise information for exams.
 The functions I wish to implement below utilise some of those methods to maximise memorisation through the paradigm of maximising connections of different